 Jamie Huser was just two years old when he first stood on a wakeboard.
 Not that he recalls the occasion.
 “I think they just pulled me around in the water for a bit,” the teenager says with a laugh.
 Interestingly, Jamie is a mountain boy who lives in Flims, a Swiss town famous for winter sports.
 When at home, his favourite pastime is to ride the half-pipe on his snowboard.
 But Jamie was born into a dedicated wakeboarder family.
 His father Beat Gattiker founded the first wakeboard school in Europe: the “Wakeboard Academy” in Kilchberg on Lake Zurich.
 The school is run by Jamie’s elder siblings, Sarah und Sascha.
 The large family of nine is “crazy about wakeboarding” and consists of: Sarah, Désirée, Sascha and Tim –Jamie’s grown-up siblings from Beat Gattiker’s first marriage- and Jannis, Jamie and little Sunny from his father’s marriage to his current wife Sandra Huser.

 “We all know how to wakeboard, some better than others.
 But Jamie is undoubtedly the most talented of the family,” Sarah Gattiker explains.
-Two years ago, Jamie won the Swiss Wakeboard Championships - notably in the adult and not in the boys’ category, which is the one he should have entered.
+In 2015, Jamie won the Swiss Wakeboard Championships - notably in the adult and not in the boys’ category, which is the one he should have entered.
 But, obviously, Jamie was already far too good for the “boys”.